-On April 15, 2015, we completed our acquisition of 70% of the shares of Exagroup SAS, a French simplified joint stock company, for a purchase price of €91,305 (\$97,012 based on the exchange rate as of the date of acquisition), plus an estimated post-closing adjustment of €4,549 (\$4,832 based on the exchange rate as of the date of acquisition) based on Exagroup's working capital and debt to be paid during the first quarter of fiscal 2016.
-All shareholders of Exagroup sold the entirety of their Exagroup holdings to us at the closing, with the exception of Nicolas Dematté and Marise Dematté (the "Remaining Shareholders"), who each retained a 15% ownership interest in Exagroup.
+On April 15, 2015, we acquired 70% of the shares of Exagroup SAS, a French simplified joint stock company, for a purchase price of €91,305 (\$97,012 based on the exchange rate as of the date of acquisition), plus the post-closing adjustment of €4,575 (\$4,862 based on the exchange rate as of the date of payment) based on Exagroup's working capital and debt, of which €3,261 (\$3,678 based on the exchange rate on the payment date) was paid during fiscal 2016 and the remaining €1,314 is expected to be paid in fiscal 2019.
+All shareholders of Exagroup sold the entirety of their Exagroup holdings, with the exception of Nicolas Dematté and Marise Dematté (the "Remaining Shareholders"), who each retained a 15% ownership interest in Exagroup.
 We utilized proceeds from our credit facility to finance the acquisition.
 The acquisition supports our strategy of building a software-enabled operational platform that aggregates and optimizes the supply chain and production of mass customized products such as signage, printing, apparel and promotional products.
 Exagroup brings a large variety of high quality products and a sophisticated network of outsourcing partners that we expect, over time, to significantly expand the breadth and depth of the selection available on our mass customization platform.